-For fall semester 2020 NYU is exploring new housing facilities and will make information available to students in the summer months.
-Out of an abundance of caution due to COVID019, homestays will not be offered this fall.
 Living in NYU Buenos Aires housing is mandatory and a condition of enrollment

 Housing Process and Availability

 NYU Buenos Aires housing staff will work with students prior to arrival to gauge housing preferences and make the best possible matches based on study habits, lifestyle, and personal goals.
 While NYU Buenos Aires housing staff will always endeavor to accommodate student preferences, due to space limitations students may be placed in any of the housing possibilities regardless of submitted preferences.
 The majority of students enrolled at NYU Buenos Aires live in homestays.

 Homestays allow students to live as a guest in an Argentine household and have become increasingly popular with NYU students.
 Homestays for NYU Buenos Aires are provided by a third party homestay provider that NYU has worked with since 2008.